beardypig/streamlink-portable/README.md

 A `streamlink.bat` is included in the zip file so that you can easily execute `streamlink`.

-The `streamlinkrc` file is read from the same directory as the `streamlink.bat` and is created when you first execute `streamlink.bat`, however it will not overwrite any existing config file so it an be editted and the changes not lost when updating.
+The `config` file is read from the same directory as the `streamlink.bat` and is created when you first execute `streamlink.bat`, however it will not overwrite any existing config file so it an be editted and the changes not lost when updating.

 ## Building the zip files under Linux/macOS

 NB. `sed` must be `gnu-sed`

+- `jq` is required for the build.
 - Clone this repo and execute the `scripts/makeportable.sh` script.

 ## Building the zip files under Windows